penjoe/book-app/README.md

     - refactored homepage route to display books saved in database
     - added a total book count to display number of books in database
     - redirect home page to search if database is empty
+* 2.1.0 20200422
+    - created lab-12-single-book branch
+    - added feature to allow user to view details of each book in a new view
+    - refactored index to only show minimal info and a button for details
+    - grabbed books by book id from sql database to render details
+* 2.2.0

 ## License